Please follow these instructions: How to remove Google Redirects or the TDSS, TDL3, Alureon rootkit using TDSSKiller

-- When the program opens, click the Change parameters.
+- When the program opens, click the Start Scan button.

-- If Malicious objects are detected, they will show in the Scan results - Select action for found objects and offer three options.
+- If malicious objects are found, they will show in the Scan results - Select action for found objects and offer three options.

 - A log file named TDSSKiller_version_date_time_log.txt will be created and saved to the root directory (usually Local Disk C:).